 The Doctor: “Not particularly!”

 The Valeyard: “Yet you seem to court it so obviously.”

 The Doctor: “Well, even a nervous Time Lord must appear to act with confidence at all times!”

-It was a novel idea but it lost its way a bit in the latter episodes, and at 14 x 25 minute parts – was very long and didn’t give Who the shot in the arm it so desperately needed.
+It was a novel idea but it lost it’s way – a bit, in the latter episodes, and at 14 x 25 minute parts – was very long and didn’t give show – the boost-that it so desperately needed.

-It did however introduce the clever plot device of the Valeyard actually being the Doctor’s darker nature somewhere between his 11th and 12th regeneration.
+It did however, introduce the clever plot-device of the Valeyard actually being an emanation of the Doctor’s darker nature; somewhere between – 11th and 12th regenerations.

-Baker’s reign came to an end almost as abruptly as it had begun.
-His time in the show historically has not been that fondly remembered but as the decades have passed and everybody has begun to get misty eyed thinking about the 1980’s; Baker’s place in Who’s history has improved considerably.
+Baker’s reign, came to an end almost as abruptly – as it had begun.
+His time in the show historically has not been that fondly remembered.
+And the Sixth era created alot of firsts; the first time a previous supporting actor got to play the Doctor, the first Doctor to be axed, etc. However, as the decades have passed and everybody has gotten misty-eyed; thinking about the 1980’s.
+Baker’s place in Who’s history has improved considerably.

-It would be unfair to (as some have suggested), lay the blame soley at Baker’s door, the stories and direction were also much to blame.
+It would be unfair to (as some have suggested), to lay the blame soley at Baker’s door, the stories and direction were – also much to blame.

-When the story was right, as in Mark Of The Rani and The Two Doctors Baker shone all too briefly as the angry Doctor.
+When the Baker era stories was right, as in – Mark Of The Rani and The Two Doctors; Baker’s Doctor shone – (all too briefly) as the angry Doctor.